 The Wastewater Treatment Process

-The wastewater treatment process removes the contaminants from the wastewater and converts it into an element that can be returned to the water cycle with minimum impact on the environment.
+The wastewater treatment process removes the contaminants from the wastewater and converts it into an element that can be returned to the water cycle with minimum environmental impact.
 Water can carry harmful diseases and bacteria, making it important for it to undergo this treatment before it is returned to homes and businesses.

 How does the wastewater treatment process work?